 In the Magic Kingdom, “Mickey’s Very Merry Christmas Party” starts before Thanksgiving in 2017 on November 9 and runs on 21 selected nights (one more than last year) until just before Christmas on December 22.

 This special event includes a firework spectacular, two parades, sweet holiday treats (cookies and hot cocoa), character greetings and live holiday stage shows for the whole family.

 Read more about Mickey’s Very Merry Christmas Party.

 Epcot’s Holidays Around the World festivities has been replaced by the Epcot International Festival of Holidays and this year it runs from November 19 to December 30.

 The traditional Candlelight Processional takes place in 2017 from November 24 every day until after Christmas on December 30.

 Each evening at the America Gardens Theatre, there is a musical performance by a mass choir and a 50-piece orchestra retelling the Christmas story with the help of a special celebrity guest narrator.
 The performance runs three times a night at the American Gardens Theatre at 5:00 pm, 6:45 pm and 8:15 pm.

 Disney’s Hollywood Studios

-Over 5 million holiday lights are used to decorate the entire studio backlot at Disney’s Hollywood Studios and you can walk amongst them and marvel at all the different decorations using special holographic glasses.
+Over 5 million holiday lights were used to decorate the area around the Streets of America at Disney’s Hollywood Studios and you could walk amongst them and marvel at all the different decorations using special holographic glasses.